*David Liu, [email protected], a prominent tax practitioner in China, has reviewed our article and provided us with practical insight.

-In addition, it should be specifically agreed that the Chinese customer also has to pay the licence withholding tax to the tax authorities, whereby only the licence amount should be used as the basis for calculation.
+In addition, it should be specifically agreed that the Chinese customer also has to pay the license withholding tax to the tax authorities, whereby only the license amount should be used as the basis for calculation.

 In this respect, the invoicing company should make a very clear distinction in the invoice to the Chinese customer between: